Refinancing a Construction Loan Into a Permanent Mortgage

 FHA Permanent Mortgages

-FHA lenders can refinance your construction loan for up to 97.75% of your home’s value with a credit score of just 580, although most lenders set higher minimums, often around 600 – 620.
-For example, Refi.com requires a minimum 620 FICO score for FHA refinances.
+FHA lenders can refinance your construction loan for up to 97.75% of your home’s value.
+The FHA’s minimum credit score is 580, though most lenders set higher minimums.
+Refi.com requires a minimum 620 FICO score for FHA refinances.

 VA Permanent Mortgages